 November 14, 2019

-One of the first REDD + projects in Asia that is implemented and coordinated by local communities.
-The project currently protects and restores an area of over 27,000 hectares of forest.
+This project is one of the first REDD + projects in Asia to be implemented and coordinated by indigenous communities.
+The project protects and restores a cloud-rainforest of more than 27,000 hectares.

-The project is located in the district of Khasi in Meghalaya, northeast India.
-The area has been described as the most humid place on earth because of the frequent rain.
-The area is rich in biodiversity, home to sacred forests, ancient stone monoliths and kaza communities.
-The rapid deforestation in the area not only threatens the climate through the release of carbon dioxide.
+The project is located in Meghalaya, northeast India, home to the indigenous Khasi people and noted to be the most humid place on earth.
+The area is rich in biodiversity, home to sacred forests, ancient stone monoliths and Khasi communities.
+Deforestation in the area is not only a threat to the climate through the release of carbon dioxide.
 It also poses a great risk to local people, as waterways change rendering their traditional way of life unfeasible.